 Central Palace in Nimrud (circa 728 BC) (British Museum WA118931 + 118934) Relief best viewed in full screen mode.

-The images of the gods carried on the shoulders of the Assyrian soldiers were statues that would have been robbed from the temples of enemy cities.
-These gods were taken to Assyria and placed in Assyrian temples.
-The propaganda value of this is that the gods of the enemy city were angry with their people and therefore abandoned their temple to go to Assyria where they were venerated.
-These statues were not forgotten.
-Letters have been found from conquered cities pleading with the Assyrian king to return image back to the city.
+Assyrian soldiers are carrying images of the gods on makeshift poles.
+These statues would have been robbed from the temples of Syrian cities.
+The gods were carried off to Assyria where they were placed in Assyrian temples.
+The propaganda value of this is that the gods of the enemy city were angry with their people and therefore abandoned their temple to go to Assyria where they were better treated.
+The idols were not forgotten.
+Letters have been found from conquered cities pleading with the Assyrian king to return a cult image to the city.
 In some cases, the Assyrian king did so.
-The inverse also happened where the king boasted of recover the statues of gods that had been stolen from him many centuries previously.
+The inverse also happened where a king could boast that he had recovered the statue of a god of goddess that had been carried away by the enemy many centuries previously.

 Tiglath Pileser III Stands over Captured Enemy